Alex McDonald | Trust Lawyer | Auckland

 Trust disputes usually involve trustees.
 Trustees are the people who are in charge of the money or other property which is the subject of the trust – usually there are two or more trustees but sometimes there is only one.
 For all trusts, the trustees receive the trust property from someone (known as the settlor) to hold the property on trust for the benefit of others (known as the beneficiaries) on the terms of the trust.
 The settlor trusts the trustees to faithfully administer the trust for the purposes for which the trust was created.

 Usually the terms of the trust are contained in a trust deed.
 Wills can also create trusts (called testamentary trusts) where the will-maker leaves property on trust for beneficiaries.
-This often happens where the beneficiaries are children, people with disabilities or the final beneficiaries (known as residuary beneficiaries) where trust property is given to another beneficiary (often a spouse or partner) for the duration of that beneficiary’s life.
+This often happens where trust property is left to the spouse or partner as a life interest (to use until they die) and the residue goes to the settlor’s children (known as final or residuary beneficiaries).

 Importantly, trustees can also be beneficiaries.
 The mere fact that a trustee is also a beneficiary doesn’t mean that the trustee has a conflict of interest that disqualifies him or her from being a trustee.